Kukunin/fast-sound/README.md

 * Enable WebAssembly support by default with a fallback to ASM.js
 * Usage of the same assets in different projects for better caching
 * Provide an ability to load either production or development build
-* Ability to fork the library and use it as a depepndency from a git repo
+* Ability to fork the library and use it as a dependency from a git repo

 ### Install